-- First, in cold weather it takes significantly more power to slew the motors than it does in the summer (see Roland's tests below).
+First, in cold weather it takes significantly more power to slew the motors than it does in the summer (see Roland's tests below).
 This extra current drain can cause a voltage drop in the power cord running from the supply to the CP3 control box.
 It is therefore especially important that you not use extension cords between the mount's cord and the DC power source.
-If you must have a long distance between the supply and CP3 control box (unavoidable in some observatory situations), use a heavy wire to minimize the voltage drop. - If the power drops below about 10.5 11 volts at the servo terminal, the internal computer chips may reset with subsequent loss of control of the motors.
+If you must have a long distance between the supply and CP3 control box (unavoidable in some observatory situations), use a heavy wire to minimize the voltage drop.

+If the power drops below about 10.5 - 11 volts at the servo terminal, the internal computer chips may reset with subsequent loss of control of the motors.
 If your supply is marginal, it may also not produce the voltage necessary for proper operation during slews.
-It is a good idea to limit the slew speed to 600x during real cold weather to reduce the power demand from the supply. - Second, it is very important not to have the worm mesh set overly tight.
+It is a good idea to limit the slew speed to 600x during real cold weather to reduce the power demand from the supply.

+- Second, it is very important not to have the worm mesh set overly tight.
 One symptom of an overly tight worm is a chattering sound as the motors try to slew at 1200x or even as low as 600x.
-You can check to see if the worm turns easily by removing the motor covers and then removing the large aluminum spur gear to get access to the worm end.
-Try turning it by hand.
+You can check to see if the worm turns easily by removing the motor covers and then rotating the large aluminum spur gear.
+Try turning it by hand one full turn in each direction.
 If it does not easily turn, then the motor will also have a difficult time turning it.
-Check in our technical section of the AP web site to learn how to set the worm mesh.
-In real cold weather, well below zero F, it might also be a good idea to lubricate each of the spur gears and their sleeve bearings with a light machine oil.
-When warmer weather returns, this can be replaced with a light grease, Lubriplate 105TM, which will reduce the wear factor during warm temperatures. - Third, under extreme cold temperature conditions (below -20F) it may be necessary to replace the grease on the worm wheel teeth with a lighter material.
-Our mounts use a special formulation of Lubriplate 105TM that includes a damping grease.
-This combination is ideal for low wear since the damping grease portion allows the grease to stay on the teeth and not get wiped off by the motion of the worm.
-Although this combination works well even at temperatures below zero, it does get more viscous in really cold conditions.
+Check in our technical section of the AP web site to learn how to set the worm mesh. - Third, under extreme cold temperature conditions (below -20F) it may be necessary to replace the grease on the worm wheel teeth with a lighter material.
+We are currently using a grease called AeroShell 33 which has a very wide temperature range and promises to be effective even during these cold temperatures.
 We have tried straight low temperature greases that work to -80F, but in each case the worm gears get abraded very quickly.
 Using no grease at all is also not recommended for a GoTo system that slews at high speeds.
-The wear on the worm and wheel teeth is extremely high and can cause very high periodic error to rapidly develop due to scratches and high spots that develop on the gear teeth.
-At this time we are still researching products for ultra-low temperatures.
+The wear on the worm and wheel teeth is extremely high and can lead to high periodic error due to scratches and high spots that develop on the gear teeth. - Fourth, we recommend using a 15 volt power supply for heavier loads.
+We have found that the higher voltage improves motor performance when operating under these adverse conditions.
+Do not exceed 16 volts.